Sahiti-K/R-Bioinformatics-Lab/README.md

 # 🧬 R Bioinformatics Lab

 Welcome to the **R Bioinformatics Lab** — a structured and evolving portfolio documenting my journey to master bioinformatics using **R**.
-This lab is focused on practical, project-based learning using core R libraries such as `tidyverse`, `Bioconductor`, and `ggplot2`.
+This lab focuses on practical, project-based learning using core R libraries, including `tidyverse`, `Bioconductor`, and `ggplot2`.

 > 📌 _Goal: Build real-world skills in bioinformatics using R programming._